danielehc/katacoda-scenarios/consul_service_mesh_2/step5.md

 `web.yml`{{open}}

 In additon to the `"consul.hashicorp.com/connect-inject": "true"` annotation, the `web` service defines the `"consul.hashicorp.com/connect-service-upstreams"` annotation.
-This annotation explicitly declares the upstream for the `web` service, which is the `api` service deployed previously.
+This annotation explicitly declares the upstream for the web service, which is the `api` service you deployed previously.

 #### Deploy app with kubectl

-YOu can deploy the `web` application using `kubectl`.
+You can deploy the `web` application using `kubectl`.

 `kubectl apply -f ~/web.yml`{{execute}}